Spy Smasher (serial): Stunts

-Kane Richmond did some of his own stunts but the most spectacular were performed by Dave Sharpe and Carey Loftin.
-Sharp for example rolled from an overturning motorcycle to leap atop a careening auto that plunged from a cliff.
+Kane Richmond did some of his own stunts, but the most spectacular were performed by Dave Sharpe and Carey Loftin.
+Sharp, for example, rolled from an overturning motorcycle to leap atop a careening auto that plunged from a cliff.
 Loftin showed what a motorcycle could do in the hands of an expert.

 Special effects

 All the special effects in Spy Smasher were created by Republic's in-house effects duo, the Lydecker brothers.

 Release

 Theatrical

 Spy Smashers official release date is April 4, 1942, although this is actually the date the sixth chapter was made available to film exchanges.

 Television

 Spy Smasher was one of 26 Republic serials re-released as a Century 66 film on television in 1966.
 The title of the film was changed to Spy Smasher Returns.
 This version was cut down to 100-minutes in length.

 Critical reception

 In the opinion of film historians Harmon and Glut, Spy Smasher is the best serial in terms of special effects and stunts, and one of the best in general; they described it as the foremost cliffhanger example of a whole school of Hollywood filmmaking of the 40s.
-The script is consistently logical and well constructed with credible dialogue and good characterization.
+The script is consistently logical and well-constructed with credible dialogue and good characterization.
 The cinematography is atmospheric and often artistic.
 According to Cline, Spy Smasher had a "very tight" and "fast-moving" screenplay.
-Grant Tracey, writing on the Images Journal website, called Spy Smasher one of the best serials of all time due its stunning cliffhangers and unique innovations.
+Grant Tracey, writing on the Images Journal website, called Spy Smasher one of the best serials of all time due to its stunning cliffhangers and unique innovations.